jwhberrios/MechaCar_Statistical_Analysis/README.md

 ### Results
 Based on the result output for the linear regression test, vehicle length, ground clearance, and the y-intercept were found to be statistically significant in contributing to the variance to the MPG variable with a p value < 0.05.

-The slope of this linear model is not considered to be zero becuase the R squared value is 0.71.
+The slope of this linear model is not considered to be zero because the R squared value is 0.71.
 Since this R squared value indicates a strong relationship and a statistically siginficant relationship (p < 0.05) exists between some variables (vehicle length and ground clearance) used in this regression test to predict MPG, this linear model can predict MPG of MechaCar prototypes effectively.

 ## Summary Statistics on Suspension Coils